therealgymmy/Toolbox/Coroutine/README.md

 Introduction
 ------------

-A header-only library for coroutines!
+A portable (sorta) library for coroutines!

 The plan is to have both a barebone C89 library and a C++11 wrapper on top for advanced features.